MichauGabriel/Tie-Pie-Oscilloscope/README.md

 # Tie Pie Oscilloscope
  Python code to read '.tps' binary files

- The function takes as input a fileID so that if you can use it with the zipfile packages:
+ The function takes as input an opened file (`fileID`) so that if you can use it, among others, with the zipfile packages:

  ```
  import readtps as rtps